 The purpose of the AMALFI study is to see whether wearing a new home monitor called a Zio Patch, which can give a continuous heart trace reading for 2 weeks, will increase the number of people we can detect with atrial fibrillation.
 The hope is that this would allow more people to be put on the right treatment at an earlier stage and so bring down their risk of having a stroke.
-To do this we will recruit around 2,500 people from across the UK.
+To do this we will recruit between 2,500 and 5,000 people from across the UK.